-The Texas Indigent Defense Commission (TIDC) safeguards liberty by ensuring that Texas and its 254 counties provide the right to counsel guaranteed by the United States and Texas Constitutions.
+TIDC safeguards liberty by ensuring that Texas and its 254 counties provide the right to counsel guaranteed by the United States and Texas Constitutions.
 TIDC's work takes three main forms: funding, oversight, and improvement.
 At each intercept of the criminal justice system, defense counsel can support efforts to identify people with mental illness and divert them appropriately.
 Mental health defender teams include attorneys, social workers, investigators, and support staff who specialize in representing defendants with mental illness or intellectual disabilities.
 This specialty team approach results in better, more efficient representation, better case outcomes, and improved efficiency of courts and case processing.
 A more robust and team-based representation can reduce jail populations by ensuring that defendants are promptly appointed counsel, with specialized knowledge in mental health laws, and can improve medication compliance and reduce decompensation.
 Defense counsel can play a key role in developing treatment plans and advocating for earlier release from jail.
 Defense counsel can also help reduce unnecessary competency evaluations and help reduce recidivism.

 Education and Training Campaign.
-Jack County should identify a group of local defense attorneys who can be champions for initiating an education and training campaign.
+Hidalgo County should identify a group of local defense attorneys who can be champions for initiating an education and training campaign among the local defense bar association.
 These champions can utilize the assistance of TIDC, JCMH, TCDLA, or other entities to develop curriculum for local defense attorneys and to identify the best methods for implementing education and training among the local defense bar.
-Training should cover several topics regarding mental health laws, including early identification (16.22), transfer and dismissal (16.22(c)(5)), mental health bond conditions (17.032), competency restoration (46B), information sharing (HIPAA & HSC Chapter 611), and resources available from the local mental health authority (Helen Farabee Centers).
+Training should cover several topics regarding mental health laws, including early identification (16.22), transfer and dismissal (16.22(c)(5)), mental health bond conditions (17.032), competency restoration (46B), information sharing (HIPAA & HSC Chapter 611), and resources available from Tropical Texas Behavioral Health.